pralphv/simpe_cnn_colorization/README.md

 This project is a simple colorization program using Keras.
 CNN is used, with a Unet structure.
 Loss function is Mean Absolute Error.
+This is just a toy program so don't expect great results.

 1. Put training images to folder "train".
 2. The program will check if folder "batches" is empty.